 New York College Graduate School of Oriental Medicine offers combined Bachelor/Master degree programs in Acupuncture and Oriental Medicine (acupuncture and herbal medicine combined.)
-Both programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for programs preparing acupuncture and Oriental Medicine practitioners.
-The Commission reaffirmed the College's accreditation in 2007 for another seven (7) years.
+Both programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the recognized accrediting agency for programs preparing acupuncture and Oriental Medicine practitioners.
+In February 2014 ACAOM reaffirmed the College's Masters Degree programs accreditation for the maximum seven (7) years.

 Oriental Medicine dates back more than 2,000 years to ancient China.
 Today, holistic health care is an extension of ancient Oriental Medicine - based on natural and minimally-invasive healing arts that focus on balance and movement of energy within the body.
 When it comes to health care, Americans want choices.
 More often they are requesting some form of holistic medicine to complement their Western treatments and medications.
 But the criteria for deciding upon a practitioner remain the same as for conventional medicine - the quality of the technical skills to diagnose and treat.